Jake Sullivan: Early life and education

-Sullivan was born in Burlington, Vermont to a family of Irish descent and grew up in Minneapolis, Minnesota.
+Sullivan was born in Burlington, Vermont, to a family of Irish descent and grew up in Minneapolis, Minnesota.
 His father worked for the Star Tribune and was a professor at the University of Minnesota School of Journalism and Mass Communication, and his mother was a high school guidance counselor.
 Sullivan attended Southwest High School in Minneapolis, where he graduated in 1994.
 He was a Coca-Cola Scholar, debate champion, president of the student council, and voted "most likely to succeed" in his class.

-Sullivan attended Yale University, where he majored in international studies and political science and was awarded the Alpheus Henry Snow Prize.
-He was inducted into Phi Beta Kappa his senior year and graduated summa cum laude with distinction in 1998 with a bachelor of arts.
+Educated in the United States and United Kingdom, Sullivan first attended Yale University, where he majored in international studies and political science and was awarded the Alpheus Henry Snow Prize.
+He was inducted into Phi Beta Kappa his senior year and graduated summa cum laude with distinction in 1998 with a Bachelor of Arts.
 Sullivan won a Rhodes Scholarship to attend Magdalen College, Oxford, where he studied international relations.
-He was awarded a Marshall Scholarship the same year but turned it down in favor of the Rhodes.
+He was also awarded a Marshall Scholarship, which he declined in favor of the Rhodes.
 While at Oxford, Sullivan served as a managing editor of the Oxford International Review.
-He graduated with a master of philosophy.
-He graduated with a juris doctor from Yale Law School in 2003.
+He graduated with a Master of Philosophy.
+He graduated with a Juris Doctor from Yale Law School in 2003.
+He is a member, and former board member, of the Truman National Security Project.

-At Yale, he was an editor of the Yale Law Journal and the Yale Daily News.
-He was a member of the Yale Debate Association and earned a Truman Scholarship in his junior year.
+At Yale, he was an editor of the Yale Law Journal, the Yale Law & Policy Review, and the Yale Daily News.
+He interned at the Council on Foreign Relations, was a member of the Yale Debate Association, and earned a Truman Scholarship in his junior year.
 He also worked for Brookings Institution president Strobe Talbott at the Yale Center for the Study of Globalization.

-Career

 Early career

-After graduating from law school, Sullivan clerked for Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit and then for Justice Stephen Breyer of the United States Supreme Court.
+After graduating from law school, Sullivan clerked for Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit and then for Associate Justice Stephen Breyer of the United States Supreme Court.
 After his clerkships, Sullivan returned to his hometown of Minneapolis to practice law at Faegre & Benson and taught law as an adjunct professor at the University of St. Thomas School of Law.
-After Faegre & Benson, Sullivan worked as chief counsel to Senator Amy Klobuchar, who connected him to Hillary Clinton.
+After Faegre & Benson, Sullivan worked as chief counsel to Minnesota senator Amy Klobuchar, who connected him to Hillary Clinton.